woojiahao/govid-19/README.md

 - Data structure (see below)
 - Time series data is now stored globally at runtime and updated daily when fetching a new set of results
+- Removed the `/all` endpoint and replaced it with separate endpoints to handle different levels of data analysis

 ## Endpoints